 A hiccup is an automatic action (a reflex) that the body can't control.
 During a hiccup your diaphragm (the muscle under your lungs that helps you breathe) contracts.
 Immediately after this the top of your windpipe (your glottis) closes, making the typical 'hic' sound.

-There is an important difference between short bouts of hiccups and persistent hiccups (lasting longer than 48 hours).
-Persistent hiccups are more likely to be linked to an underlying illness and you may need medical tests.
+Persistent or intractable hiccups are more likely to be linked to an underlying illness and you may need medical tests.

 Most people have bouts of hiccups from time to time.
 In most cases they start for no apparent reason, last a short while and then stop.
 Sometimes they are due to: